What Is Uni Like? A Detailed Look At How Uni Works!

 - Structure—you still have a timetable to follow, specific subjects and classes to attend.

 - Social aspect—uni is great for meeting new people, making friends in and out of class, and hanging out!
 There are always heaps of clubs and societies you can join, including sports, visual and performing arts, and more.

 - Support services—just like high schools, universities tend to look after their students pretty well, providing academic, financial, career, mental health and other types of services.
 You’ll be treated as an adult, but that doesn’t mean adults don’t need help too!

 How is high school different to university?

-Class size – depending on the course you are taking lectures can have more than 100 students in them.
-You average high school class size is around 25 students, whereas there are uni tutorials that have around 15-20 students inthem.
+- Class size – depending on the course you are taking lectures can have more than 100 students in them.
+Your average high school class size is around 25 students, whereas there are uni tutorials that have around 15-20 students in them.

-Timetable – you are in control of your timetable.
-You can schedule your classes early in the morning or in late in the afternoon.
+- Timetable – you are in control of your timetable.
+You can schedule your classes early in the morning or late in the afternoon.

-Less contact hours – depending on the course that you do you will most likely have less contact hours at university than you do at high school
+- Fewer contact hours – depending on the course that you do you will most likely have fewer contact hours at university than you do at the high school.